 Business to Business

-A roofer would attend a roofing convention, a landscaper would attend a lawn and garden show and a large equipment supply and manufacturing company would naturally show up at crane events.
+Just as a washington web design company would promote their services at local trade shows, a large equipment supply and manufacturing company would naturally show up at crane events.
 There are technical as well as mechanical advancements faster than most can afford, but there is a constant stream of useful communication between vendors.
 Cutting edge knowledge comes from learning what’s new.
 (Yogi again?)

 Business to Customer